Students are not allowed on campus until further notice.

 NILS: Insource (Red Books) (Access is restricted to the Manhattan Campus; See Library Staff for user name and password)

 NILS INsource is a Web-based regulatory research tool designed exclusively for compliance research.
 It is used for examining State statutes, regulations, and advisory publications.
 This database includes for each state (when available):

-PrivCo (Access restricted to the Manhattan Campus) .
+PrivCo (Access available to All SJU students and faculty through Proxy).
 PrivCo is the only premiere database for private company financial information, including investors and deals as well.
 Whether doing company, investor, venture capital, M&A, or private equity research, PrivCo is searchable by advanced criteria in all categories.
 We have data on over 500,000 companies and 100,000 private market deals, and we are adding data on a daily basis.